Alex-Holzer/Code_Snippets/apply_mapping.md

     This decorator allows you to specify validation functions for each argument of the decorated function.
     It will apply these validators in order to the positional arguments, and to keyword arguments if they match the parameter names of the decorated function.

+    The decorator can handle cases where the number of validators doesn't match the number of parameters:
+    - If there are fewer validators than parameters, the extra parameters will not be validated.
+    - If there are more validators than parameters, the extra validators will be ignored.

     Args:
         *validators (Callable[[Any], None]): A variable number of validation functions.
 Each function